Ahmed-Ali/Cucumberish/README.md

             ```Objective-C
             #import "Cucumberish.h"
             ```
-4. Only in case the name of folder that contains your test target files is different than the test target name, set the value of the Cucumberish property testTargetFolderName to the correct folder name.
+6. Only in case the name of folder that contains your test target files is different than the test target name, set the value of the Cucumberish property testTargetFolderName to the correct folder name.

+And that's!
+You are ready to get started!

 # Getting started
 Now you have Cucumberish in place and you followed all the installation and post-installation instructions; it is time to write your first simple feature and scenario in just a few more steps!